cknotz/covid_mlearn_python/readme.md

-## Project - Using Keras neural net for credit card fraud detection to classify COVID-cases

-Using machine learning methods to predict COVID-19 diagnoses in the Swiss population.
+## Project - Using machine learning methods to predict COVID-19 diagnoses in the Swiss population.

 Approach 1 applies a neural network in Keras.
 The analysis builds on the example analysis to classify credit card fraud by Fancois Chollet (https://keras.io/examples/structured_data/imbalanced_classification/).